6 Environmental Achievements of the Past Decade

 And although it is important to reflect on the challenges we currently face – it is also important to highlight the good.

 To inspire everyone who wants to make the world greener, we want to take you on a trip down memory lane.
-Let’s celebrate what our community has achieved within the last decade and look at important events, trends, and movements that can inspire us for years to come.
+Let’s celebrate what our community has accomplished within the last decade and look at important environmental achievements that can inspire us for years to come.

 197 Countries To Battle Climate Change